Native American Purification Ceremonies

 Release Form and Guest List:

-The ceremony typically lasts between 60 to 90 minutes.
+The ceremony typically lasts between 60 and 90 minutes.

-Gentle Springs (Barbara Humiston) will have the Release Forms for participants to sign at each sweat lodge ceremony.
+The Release Forms will be available for participants to sign at each sweat lodge ceremony.

 PARTICIPANTS MUST SIGN THE FORM EVERY TIME THEY ATTEND THE SWEAT LODGE.